ahmedsza/TeamsACSFunctionsPOC/readme.md

 This sample demonstrates how to make a call and play audio in 2 different way
 - Azure Communication Services (ACS) using Call Automation SDK
 - Microsoft Teams using the Rest API
+- Microsoft Teams making a call to a phone number

 This is purely sample code used in a proof of concept